NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 this can include:

 - adaptor trimming.
-- mapping reads to genome,
+- mapping reads to genome, and
-- estimating read coverage (counts) of featureCounts,
+- estimating read coverage (counts) of featureCounts
 - various QC steps, and
 - differential expression analysis

 This sequence of steps is usually called a *workflow* or a *pipeline*.
-Typically, a majority of the steps are performed in the same way for the different input samples, which often can constitute a large number.
+Typically, a majority of the steps are performed in the same way for the different input samples, which often can constitute a large number of samples.
 It is therefore desirable to automatize the workflow so that that type of common steps can be easily repeated for all samples.

-**Snakemake** is a tool for designing and performing automated workflows, i.e., a sequence of individual steps (each running dedicated programs or scripts) that is required to convert some input, say, sequencing reads, to a desired output, say, read counts for individual genomic regions of interest.
+**Snakemake** is a tool for designing and performing automated workflows, i.e., a sequence of individual steps (each running dedicated programs or scripts) that is required to convert some input, say, sequencing reads, to a desired output, say, a report from a differential expression analysis based on these reads.
 The workflow can be branching, coalescing, and parts of it can be run in parallel, typically on a high-performance computer (HPC) cluster.

-If you already shave used dedicated `bash` scripts that run various scripts on your data in the right order, then, in one sense, a snakemake workflow can be viewed as just a glorified version of such of`bash` script.
+If you already have used dedicated `bash` scripts that run various scripts on your data in the right order, then, in one sense, a snakemake workflow can be viewed as just a glorified version of such a sequence of`bash` scripts.
 However, snakemake provides a more structured layout and is more flexible and easier to rerun/reuse.

 The structure of the workflow, that is, the different analysis steps to be run, is defined in [The Snakefile](#The\ Snakefile).
 In the Snakefile, each step